strimzi/proposals/050-Kafka-Node-Pools.md

     * In most cases, the node ID will be assigned from 0 up: 0, 1, 2, 3.
     * If any gap will exist in the existing node IDs, it will be filled in.
       For example when the existing nodes have IDs 0, 1, 4, 5, 6; the next node will get ID 2.
-* By default, when scaling down a pool, a highest used node ID will be remove.
+* By default, when scaling down a pool, a highest used node ID will be removed.
-    * For example in Kafka cluster with two pool, where the first pool has IDs 0, 1 and 2 and the second pool has IDs 3, 4 and 5 ... when you scale down the first pool, the node with ID 2 will be removed and when you scale down the second pool node 5 will be removed.
+    * For example in Kafka cluster with two pools, where the first pool has IDs 0, 1 and 2 and the second pool has IDs 3, 4 and 5, when you scale down the first pool, the node with ID 2 will be removed and when you scale down the second pool node 5 will be removed.
 * The pods will reflect the node IDs in their name in the same way as they do today.

 The fact that the node IDs will not be assigned to the pools means the Pods will be mixed.